TBI recovery can be a long and frustrating process. But there are ways to speed up your recovery.

 Caregivers, you may need to gently prod your loved one to do their daily home exercises, especially at the beginning of their recovery.

-One of the many possible side effects of brain injury is impaired motivation, also known as adynamia.
+One of the many possible effects of brain injury is impaired motivation, also known as adynamia.
 Although it can look like the person is acting lazy, they actually cannot help it.
+However, if they do not stay active, their condition and mobility can deteriorate.

 Therefore, make sure to help them get started on their exercises if they struggle with motivation.
 If they refuse, try to negotiate a compromise.